wbudic/LifeLog/Current Development Check List.md

 ### v.
 1.9 Encountered/Fixed

+* Bug 24 - Logs row sum calculation not working/wrong, with negative and positive values.
 * &#10004; Bug 23 - Delete not working in view mode.
 * &#10004; Bug 22 - Delete selection of entries not working after a while, db fix in config page required.
 * &#10004; Bug 21 - Income sum for year in stats is displayed wrong.